project-chip/connectedhomeip/src/platform/nxp/k32w/common/K32W_OTA_README.md

     processing the descriptor.
 It's optional.
 -   `ProcessInternal` should return: _ `CHIP_NO_ERROR` if block was processed successfully. _ `CHIP_ERROR_BUFFER_TOO_SMALL` if current block doesn't contain all necessary data.
-This can happen when a TLV's value field has a header, but it is split across two blocks. \* `CHIP_OTA_FETCH_ALREADY_SCHEDULED` if block was processed successfully and the fetching is already scheduled by the processor.
+This can happen when a TLV value field has a header, but it is split across two blocks. \* `CHIP_OTA_FETCH_ALREADY_SCHEDULED` if block was processed successfully and the fetching is already scheduled by the processor.
 This happens in the